 The future is about personalization.
 So how do you start displaying relevant experiences for your customers?

 Many of the top ecommerce platforms come with helpful personalization tools.
-But if you’re looking for places to start, here’s a list of four ways to create more personalized ecommerce experiences:
+But if you’re looking for places to start, here’s a list of four ways to create more personalized ecommerce experiences.

 Situation-specific landing pages

 One of the more jarring situations for an ecommerce customer is when they click on a link for a deal or for a specific product, only to arrive at that site to find no relevant copy or graphics that confirm what the ad promised.
-No mention of a deal or their desired item in sight, the customer clicks away, not wanting to waste their time.
+With no mention of a deal or their desired item in sight, the customer clicks away, not wanting to waste their time.

 If you run social media ads promoting a deal, or another site includes you in a roundup of great places to find a certain product, you’ll want to appeal to your new visitors who came to you for a specific reason.
-To do this, create deal-specific or situation-specific landing pages, welcoming your new prospective customers and curious visitors.
+To do this, create deal-specific or situation-specific landing pages welcoming your new prospective customers and curious visitors.
 You can create a link that sends those who click it to a specific landing page that reflects the context in which they discovered it.

 This landing page can be similar to your regular homepage, but with different banners or copy that welcomes these visitors coming from specific channels, sites, or situations.
 Now, when potential customers arrive, they know that you’re expecting them.

-You can use browser cookies — the technical term for a packet of data that a website sends a user’s computer as a way to keep track of that computer’s visits and activity — to more efficiently serve returning customers.
+You can use browser cookies—the technical term for a packet of data that a website sends a user’s computer as a way to keep track of that computer’s visits and activity—to more efficiently serve returning customers.

 Once you’ve delivered a cookie to a visitor, you should be able to adjust their experience on your website in a few key ways, including: